KoanHealth/forget-me-not/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Copyright
+(c) 2013 Koan Health.
+See LICENSE.txt for further details.